 At times, I thought about getting help.
 My dark thoughts often scared me, but the next day (if I felt good) I would feel like there was nothing wrong.
-I loved Littles, and I went and did fun things with Levi.
+I loved L, and I went and did fun things with Levi.
 I thought I must not have depression if I had happy days, so I didn’t need to see a doctor.

 Then, the cloud started to lift.

-A few weeks after we moved back to Hawaii when Littles was four months old, I had a feeling that I can only describe as a cloud lifting.
+A few weeks after we moved back to Hawaii when L was four months old, I had a feeling that I can only describe as a cloud lifting.
 I started feeling moments of deeper happiness than I did before.
 I started having more and more happy days that went uninterrupted by feelings of darkness.